 Good vs. Well

 Good is an adjective while well is an adverb answering the question how.
+Sometimes well also functions as an adjective pertaining to health.

 You did a good job.